kiwicopple/paul.copplest.one/docs/blog/how-to-learn.md

 The term "try to fail" is really a misnomer, because if you are learning something then realistically you have no idea how to do that thing - what you _think_ will work may fail, and what you _think_ will fail may work.
 You always carry these preconceptions of what you _think_ will work.
 Try those too!
 But then try every other ridiculous idea that you can feasibly comprehend.

-In the boomerang example, the preconceptions I carried were the simple lessons that my friend taught me (the 45-degree) method.
+In the boomerang example, I had a preconception that the 45-degree method was the best and only method.
 It wasn't until I stepped into the water that I began to actively fail.

 ### Step 3: Act